Topics on topology and superstring theory

+where $Z_{p+1}(S, \mathbb{Z})$ denotes the group of singular $(p+1)$-cycles of $S$, $B_{p+1}(S, \mathbb{Z})$ the subgroup of $(p+1)$-boundaries, $b_{p+1}$ the $(p+1)$-th Betti number of $S$, and $p_{i}$ is a prime number for every $i$.
+For what will follow, it is convenient to consider the cohomology of $S$ rather than the homology.
+Hence, denoting by $\PD_{S}$ the Poincar\'e duality map on $S$,\footnote{As we said above, we are assuming for simplicity that the space-time is a compact manifold (without singularities), and we also suppose it is orientable, thus Poincar\'e duality holds.} we define the \emph{charge density}:

+where $Z^{9-p}(S, \mathbb{Z})$ is the group of singular $(9-p)$-cocyles and $B^{9-p}(S, \mathbb{Z})$ the subgroup of $(9-p)$-coboundaries.
 This classification encounters some problems due to the presence of quantum anomalies.
-Two remarkable examples are the followings: \begin{itemize} \item a brane wrapping a cycle $WY_{p} \subset S$ is Freed-Witten anomalous if $W_{3}(WY_{p}) \neq 0$, hence not all cycles are allowed (v. \cite{FW} and \cite{Evslin}); \item given a world-volume $WY_{p}$ with $W_{3}(WY_{p}) \neq 0$, the cycle $\PD_{WY_{p}}(W_{3}(WY_{p}))$ is a cycle in $WY_{p}$ called MMS-instanton (v. \cite{MMS}) and the charge of these branes cannot be conserved. \end{itemize} The two points above imply that: \begin{itemize} \item the numerator $Z^{9-p}(S, \mathbb{Z})$ is too large, since it contains anomalous cycles; \item the denominator $B^{9-p}(S, \mathbb{Z})$ is too small, since it does not cut instanton charges. \end{itemize} There are other possible anomalies, although not yet completely understood, some of which are probably related to cycles not representable by a smooth submanifold (v. \cite{ES2}, \cite{BHK} and \cite{Evslin}).
+Two remarkable examples are the following: \begin{itemize} \item a brane wrapping a cycle $WY_{p} \subset S$ is Freed-Witten anomalous if its third integral Stiefel-Whitney class $W_{3}(WY_{p})$ is not zero, hence not all the cycles are allowed \cite{FW, Evslin}; \item given a world-volume $WY_{p}$ with $W_{3}(WY_{p}) \neq 0$, it can be interpreted as an MMS-instanton in the minkowskian setting \cite{MMS, Evslin}; in this case there are cycles intersecting $WY_{p}$ in $\PD_{WY_{p}}(W_{3}(WY_{p}))$ which, although homologically non-trivial in general, are actually unstable. \end{itemize} The two points above imply that: \begin{itemize} \item the numerator $Z_{p+1}(S, \mathbb{Z})$ of \eqref{HomologicalClassification} is too large, since it contains anomalous cycles; \item the denominator $B_{p+1}(S, \mathbb{Z})$ of \eqref{HomologicalClassification} is too small, since it does not cut all the unstable charges. \end{itemize} There are other possible anomalies, although not yet completely understood, some of which are probably related to homology classes not representable by a smooth submanifold \cite{ES2, BHK, Evslin}.